Timetable, costs, how to get there: Parks of Paris

 The parks of the city are huge.
 Some of them are actual woods!
 As you will see, most of them are free and you can easily get there by metro or bus.

-- If you want to know more about the most important parks of Paris, read this!
+- If you want to know more about the most important parks in Paris, read this!

 Jardin des Tuileries